Tools

 Next steps

-- Setting up tools — Step-by-step implementation guide
+- Setting up tools — Step-by-step client-side implementation guide

 - Syncing tools — How to sync tools to Pillar's backend